-6. Title to Land.
-A dispute involving a claim of superior title and the determination of possessory interests in real property must be brought as a trespass-to-try title action.
+- 6. Title to Land.
+Suit to resolve a (non-divorce) dispute involving a claim of superior title and the determination of possessory interests in real property must be brought as a trespass-to-try title action.
 Jenkins v.
 Jenkins 522 S.W.3d 771, 786 (Tex.
 App.--Houston [1st Dist.]
 2017, no pet.) (holding that the Texas Declaratory Judgment Act cannot be used to adjudicate rights to land held in a testamentary trust).
-It is simply a matter of pleading a claim relating to real estate as a trespass-to-trial-title claim, instead of a declaratory judgment claim.

-7. Time Limitation Bar.
+In a divorce, it is simply a matter of pleading a claim relating to real estate as a trespass-to-trial-title claim, instead of a declaratory judgment claim. - 7.
+Time Limitation Bar.
 In Texas, prior to 1967, limitations were tolled for married women who suffered under the disabilities of coverture.
 V.A.T.S.
 5535.
 Padgett v.
 Padgett, 487 S.W.2d 850, 852 (Tex.
 Civ.
 App.-Eastland 1972, writ ref'd n.r.e.).
 Later the tolling statute was changed to include married persons while under age 21.
 V.A.T.S.
 5535.
 The tolling provision was repealed in 1985, so at this time there is no tolling due to marriage.